-Stowe estate’s history has been well documented but it is not the full story.
-A great number of people care for the land and culture surrounding the Stowe estate from all different backgrounds.
-Stowe:In my own words will record the personal memories and individual impact of the community of people who have lived and worked at Stowe.
+Stowe Estate’s history has been well documented but it is not the full story.
+A great number of people care for the land and culture surrounding Stowe from all different backgrounds.
+Stowe:In my own words records the personal memories and individual impact of the community of people who have lived and worked at Stowe.

 These stories stand as testament to the individual lives led by stakeholders, students, staff, volunteers and visitors to Stowe gardens and Stowe House.

 In the 1960s, the National Trust began recording oral histories to preserve the stories of people who have lived and worked amongst some of the most astounding natural landscapes, grand houses and gardens in the UK.
 Since 2014, the resulting sound archive has been deposited into the British Library to be cared for and built upon for further generations.

 The stories we uncover through our project will be added to this significant archive and preserved for future generations.